abhishekmj303/FileSystem-Emulator/README.md

 4.  set node to find_on_pwd(new_pwd, name)
 5.  if (new_pwd is not null)
         print path already exists
-        if (don't want to overwrite) return null remove(root, new_pwd, name)
+        if (do not want to overwrite) return null remove(root, new_pwd, name)
     end if
 6.  set node to new TreeNode(new_pwd, name)